-- Initial (Baseline) Within 30 days after initial assignment or when it becomes known that a person will need to wear a respirator for more than 30 days in a year. - Exam includes, but is not limited to: Medical work history focused on silica exposure, physical, chest X-ray, pulmonary function test, latent tuberculosis test and other tests deemed appropriate by PHLCP. - Periodic means every 3 years (or more if PHLCP requires) Exam includes, same as initial exam (minus tuberculosis test) - Referral to Specialist must be done within 30 days after receiving the (PHLCP's written opinion) - If the PHLCP's written medical opinion indicates an employee should be examined by a specialist, the employer must make available a medical examination by a specialist. - 5.
-REQUIREMENT FIVE: Training - Training is required of each worker who will be exposed to hazards of respirable crystalline silica.
-This is part of the hazard communication standard and we consider this training Silica Awareness Training. - Competent person training to those designated by employer and who meet the criteria outlined - Respiratory protection training: Respiratory evaluations, fit testing, and respiratory protection training must be done prior to exposures requiring the use of a respirator. - REQUIREMENT SIX: Maintain proper recordkeeping of air monitoring data, objective data, and medical surveillance records. - All equipment, materials and labor defined in the exposure control plan is required of JE Dunn and trade partners
+- A physician or (PHLCP) at no cost to employee will be offered to employees who will need to wear a respirator for 30 or more days per year. - Medical exams will include Initial (Baseline), Periodic, and Specialist referrals: - Initial (Baseline) Within 30 days after initial assignment or when it becomes known that a person will need to wear a respirator for more than 30 days in a year. - Exam includes, but is not limited to: Medical work history focused on silica exposure, physical, chest X-ray, pulmonary function test, latent tuberculosis test and other tests deemed appropriate by PHLCP. - Periodic means every 3 years (or more if PHLCP requires) Exam includes, same as initial exam (minus tuberculosis test) - Referral to Specialist must be done within 30 days after receiving the (PHLCP's written opinion) - If the PHLCP's written medical opinion indicates an employee should be examined by a specialist, the employer must make available a medical examination by a specialist.

+5. REQUIREMENT FIVE: Training

+- Training is required of each worker who will be exposed to hazards of respirable crystalline silica.
+This is part of the hazard communication standard and we consider this training Silica Awareness Training. - Competent person training to those designated by employer and who meet the criteria outlined. - Respiratory protection training: Respiratory evaluations, fit testing, and respiratory protection training must be done prior to exposures requiring the use of a respirator.

+6. REQUIREMENT SIX: Maintain proper recordkeeping of air monitoring data, objective data, and medical surveillance records.

+\All equipment, materials and labor defined in the exposure control plan is required of JE Dunn and trade partners.